How to Become an Agricultural or Food Scientist About this section

 Agricultural and food scientists need at least a bachelor’s degree.

-Agricultural and food scientists need at least a bachelor’s degree from an accredited postsecondary institution, although many earn more advanced degrees.
-Some animal scientists earn a Doctor of Veterinary Medicine (DVM).
+Agricultural and food scientists need at least a bachelor’s degree from an accredited postsecondary institution, although many earn advanced degrees.
+Some animal scientists earn a doctor of veterinary medicine (DVM) degree.

 Every state has at least one land-grant college that offers agricultural science degrees.
 Many other colleges and universities also offer agricultural science degrees or related courses.
-Degrees in related sciences, such as biology, chemistry, and physics, or in a related engineering specialty also may qualify people for many agricultural science jobs.
+Soil and plant scientists typically need a bachelor's degree in agriculture or a related field, such as biology or chemistry.

 Undergraduate coursework for food scientists and technologists and for soil and plant scientists typically includes biology, chemistry, botany, and plant conservation.
 Students preparing to be food scientists take courses such as food chemistry, food analysis, food microbiology, food engineering, and food-processing operations.
 Students preparing to be soil and plant scientists take courses in plant pathology, soil chemistry, entomology (the study of insects), plant physiology, and biochemistry.